 Paul's solution to the problems at Corinth begins with a focus on Jesus as God's wisdom and power.
 The wisdom of God is often unrecognized and unappreciated by the world.
-God's wisdom is wiser than the world's wisdom--in fact, God's foolishness is wiser than man's wisdom!
+God's wisdom is wiser than the world's wisdom--in fact, God's foolishness is wiser than human wisdom!
 The gospel message of the cross appears to be foolishness.
 When the message of God's wisdom is misunderstood, problems inevitably result.
-Throughout the book, Paul will provide specific advice, but the beginning point is Jesus.
+Throughout the book, Paul will provide specific advice about certain problems, but the beginning point is always Jesus.
 Christ Jesus has become for us wisdom from God--righteousness, holiness and redemption (1:30).

 Father God, bind us together in your righteousness and holiness.
 Help us appreciate the disconnection between the message of the cross and the values of the world.
 Help us not to depend on our own wisdom as we share and live out the gospel.
 May our focus and boast be only the Lord, in Jesus' name, Amen.